prithivrajsrinivasan/Afame-Technologies/README.md

 - A detailed report and visualizations that effectively communicate the findings and model performance.

 This project provides an excellent opportunity to apply data analysis, machine learning, and data visualization techniques to a historical dataset, enhancing understanding and skills in predictive modeling.

+# PROJECT 2: SALES DATA ANALYSIS

+**Project Overview: E-Commerce Data Analysis**

+### Objective
+To analyze the provided e-commerce data to identify patterns, revenue indicators, and best-selling items.
+This analysis will help inform business decision-making and enhance data visualisation efforts by uncovering trends in customer behavior, product performance, and return patterns.
+The goal is to optimize inventory management, enhance customer satisfaction, and increase overall profitability.

+### Dataset Description
+The dataset used for this project is the Titanic E-Commerce dataset, which contains information about the Sales on the Business.
+The dataset includes the following tables:
+- **Orders**
+- **Returns**
+- **People**

+### Measures Analyzed
+- Identified Total Sales
+- Analyzed Sales Trends Over-time
+- Determined the best-selling products

+### Tools and Technologies
+- Microsoft PowerBi
+- Power Query Editor

+### Expected Outcomes
+- Comprehensive understanding of total sales figures over a defined period.
+- Detailed analysis of sales trends over specific time intervals.
+- Insights into product performance by category, helping to identify the most profitable categories.

+This project provides an excellent opportunity to apply data analysis and data visualization techniques to a E-Commerce dataset, enhancing understanding and skills in Sales Analysis.